alemosie/zurich-osm-munging/README.md

 Because of the umlaut in Zürich and the presence of city/district modifiers, the city names needed to be audited.

 Using the fuzzywuzzy string approximation library, here are the top 20 fuzzy matches to Zurich before sanitization.
-Within each tuple, the string represents the "addr:city" value, and the integer its match ratio: how good of a match it is to the root term, "Zurich"
+Within each tuple, the string represents the "addr:city" value, and the integer its match ratio: how good of a match it is to the root term, "Zurich."

 ```python
 [('Zurich', 100), ('Zuerich', 92), ('zuerich', 92), ('Zürich', 91), ('zürich', 91), ('Egg bei Zürich', 82), ('Zürich-Flughafen', 78), ('Zürich 50 Oerlikon', 78), ('Zürich-Altstetten', 78), ('Zürich Gockhausen', 78), ('Muri', 68), ('Höri', 60), ('Forch', 55), ('Buchs', 55), ('Embrach', 46), ('Zumikon', 46), ('Zufikon', 46), ('Neerach', 46), ('Uerikon', 46), ('Seuzach', 46)]